 The father of British children's literature, Dr Isaac Watts (1674-1748) was a hymn writer from Southampton who also wrote several poems for children.
 These were compiled in Divine and Moral Songs for Children, first published as Divine Songs for Children in 1715, with Moral Songs added to subsequent editions.
 Popular throughout the 18th and 19th Centuries, he influenced many following children's writers, including Charles Dickens and Lewis Carroll, who parodied Watts' 'How Doth the Little Busy Bee' with 'How Doth the Little Crocodile'.

-Herbert George Wells, another of the founders of the modern science fiction genre, is best known for his scientific romance novels, including The Time Machine, The Invisible Man and The War of the Worlds.
+Herbert George Wells, another of the founders of the modern science fiction genre, is best known for his scientific romance novels, including The Time Machine, The Invisible Man, The War of the Worlds and The Island of Doctor Moreau.

 Laura Ingalls Wilder